Ehijoe/library-manager/README.md

 This is a decorator to ensure that the user is an administrator.
 It checks the user's session to see if the role is set to `"admin"`.

+#### is_librarian

+This is a decorator to ensure that the user is an librarian.
+It checks the user's session to see if the role is set to `"librarian"`.

+#### get_unreturned

+It takes two arguments:

+- `title`: The title of the rendered page and the label of the button.
+- `action`: The route to which the button associated with each unreturned book submits data.

+Queries the database to get the list of unreturned books and using that returns a rendered `'unreturned.html'` template with the title, `title` which submits the form to `action`.

+#### get_url

+A replacement for `url_for` which returns `None` if a `BuildError` is encountered.
+This is necessary for url paths with variables not to break the `'base.html'` template.

+#### heading_filter

+A filter that formats headings by replacing underscores with spaces and capitalizing every word.

 ### Routes

 #### login

 [^1]: The students and staff aren't actually deleted to preserve records of the books they have borrowed.
+[^2]: The list of unreturned books is displayed in the page for returning books along with buttons to return the books.